Human Service Acronyms

 Child Care Resource and Referral of Midwestern Illinois is a not-for-profit 501(c)3 social service agency.
 The agency is a part of a statewide network of child care resource and referral agencies funded by the Illinois Department of Human Services, as well as a part of the Child Care Aware National Network of Child Care Resource and Referral Agencies.
 CCR&R serves the Illinois counties of Henderson, Henry, Knox, McDonough, Mercer, Rock Island, and Warren.
 Program services focus on locating child care that is tailored to meet the needs of each family, helping families determine if they qualify for assistance in paying for child care, providing training for those who work with children, recruiting additional child care providers and providing relevant consultations in child care programs.

 CCMN – Children with Complex Medical Needs

-- CCMN’s are a type of CCE that focuses on children with complex issues.
+CCMN are a type of Coordinated Care Entity that focus on children with complex issues.

 CCW – Childcare Worker

 Official Childcare workers may have credentials recognized by the Illinois Department of Children and Family Services (DCFS) for a person who has completed education (High School or equivalent), background checks, and training requirements.
 CCWs work in Children’s Group Homes licensed by DCFS and are funded by the Illinois Department of Human Services (DHS) under the current Children’s Residential Medicaid Waiver.

 Join Our Coalition